Centene Corporation (CNC) – Don’t Believe the Hype: Check The Facts

 Centene Corporation (CNC): Who are the competitors?

-The company’s main competitors (and peers) include Humana Inc. (HUM) that is trading 37.67% up over the past 12 months and Anthem Inc. (ANTM) that is 67.88% higher over the same period.
-Triple-S Management Corporation (GTS) is 114.14% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 16.28% from the last report on Feb 11, 2021 to stand at a total of 8.69 million short shares sold with a short interest ratio of 3.05.
+The company’s main competitors (and peers) include Humana Inc. (HUM) that is trading 20.86% up over the past 12 months.
+Triple-S Management Corporation (GTS) is 68.00% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -19.45% from the last report on Mar 14, 2021 to stand at a total of 10.38 million short shares sold with a short interest ratio of 3.05.